SepehrMosavat/SOCRAETES/docs/source/firmware.rst

 The emulator firmware is used to emulate curves, which were captured with the recorder firmware.
-It uses the short-circuit current and the open-loop voltage as an input and emulate these for the duratoin of the original curve capturing time.
+It uses the short-circuit current and the open-loop voltage as an input and emulate these for the duration of the original curve capturing time.

 PC-mode